SourceVietnam news

 As the name suggests, Intra-Drayage refers to the movement of goods within facilities owned by the same transportation company, such as transportation hubs, docks, transfer stations, or freight yards.
 In simpler terms, it is a short-haul transportation process that occurs entirely under the control and ownership of a single carrier.

-Essentially, only one transportation company is involved, although it may encompass multiple intermodal transportation centers.
+Only one transportation company is involved, although it may encompass multiple intermodal transportation centers.

 Inter-Carrier Drayage

-In contrast to Intra-Drayage, interline Drayage involves services that relate to multiple carriers.
+In contrast to Intra-Drayage, interline Drayage meaning involves services related to multiple carriers.
 This may include transporting goods within the same mode of transport or in intermodal transportation, such as from a rail yard to a truck transfer station.
 According to the North American Intermodal Association, interline Drayage is also known as Drayage in the city, as it involves moving an intermodal unit “around town” by rail to continue its journey.

 Shuttle Drayage